 4 – Heroes of Newerth:

-Heroes of Newerth hit the scenario around 2 years ago and unveiled across platforms like Linux, Windows and Mac OS X. The MOBA game is supposedly fashioned on the Dota formula and infused with fast-paced gameplay, splendid graphics and statistical tracking.
+Heroes of Newerth hit the scene around 2 years ago and unveiled across platforms like Linux, Windows and Mac OS X. The MOBA game is supposedly fashioned on the Dota formula and infused with fast-paced gameplay, splendid graphics, and statistical tracking.
 Also known as HoN, this contender in our Dota alternatives array plays host to 2 powerful sides namely, the Legion and Hellbourne.